pgiacome/HornetQMDG/README.md

 In these GitHub repository I store the full code example of my book HornetQ Messaging Developers' Guide (a.k.a HornetQMDG)  (https://www.packtpub.com/product/hornetq-messaging-developer-s-guide/9781849518406).
 The framework is quite outdated but I like to think that in the desperate race for the latest technology (Kafka looks like the winner from the latest polls), someone might be interested in understanding some outdated technologies.
 Sometimes studying history could be self-satisfactory from someone.
 Basically you need to have a fully installed instance of HornetQ running in your machine to make the examples work.
 Apart from chapter 8 that uses only the jars for runnning a standalone distance the other chapter examples heavily depends of the server running in a standalone instance.
 Beacuse I never really appreciate the Ecplise ecosystem so the whole book example are based on NetBeans develpment platform, you need it for compiling the code (I told you it is a little bit outdated!).

+If you need a copy of the book in some pirate site or libgen you could find the PDF.
+However pls rememenber that it took mee six month to write it while I was struggling with my babies during the night.
+So the message is: it took me some of my most unvaluable resource my personal time.
+So in case you would not like to spend 27$ on Amazon [Amazon](https://www.amazon.com/HornetQ-Messaging-Developers-Guide-Giacomelli-ebook/dp/B009X5KIGE/ref=sr_1_1?dchild=1&keywords=hornetq&qid=1599849896&sr=8-1) to buy it you could at least buy me a coffee
+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="aRuj8Ug" data-color="#5F7FFF" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000" data-font-color="#fff" data-coffee-color="#fd0" ></script>.

 ## Setting up NetBeans

-I assume that in case you use Window OS just go to [https://netbeans.org/](https://netbeans.org/) and download the latest version of the IDE.
+I assume that in case you use Window OS just go to [NetBeans](https://netbeans.org/) and download the latest version of the IDE.

 In case you're using Ubuntu or MAC you need first to remove the openjdk and install the Java Runtime Environment [JAVA](https://ubuntu.com/tutorials/install-jre#1-overview)